 Yes.
-Our environmental packaging strategy focuses on elimination, innovation, and circulation, to enhance customer experience while driving progress toward the circular economy.
+Our sustainable packaging strategy focuses on three areas, with the objective to enhance customer experience while driving progress toward a circular and net-zero carbon economy:

-We are making progress toward our goal to produce 100% of paper-based product packaging from certified and recycled sources by 2020.
+During the first half of 2020, we introduced a goal to eliminate 75% of single-use plastic packaging by 2025, compared to 2018.
+We are also making progress toward our goal to produce 100% of paper-based product packaging from certified and recycled sources by 2020.

 To learn more about the HP General Specification for the Environment program, see http://www.hp.com/go/sustainability_gse.